Digital-Scholarship-NUS-Libraries/biodiversitystories/Tapioca/README.md

        attribution="Choo Yut Shing"
        license="CC BY-NC-SA 2.0">

-Furthermore, a 4 August 1942 article in the *Syonan Shimbun* reveals how “Kang Siang Gee, a proprietor of a substantial wholesale business in Teluk Ayer Street, was fined $1,500 or nine months’ rigorous imprisonment” for profiteering on tapioca flour.[^18] He had sold a sack of tapioca flour priced at an inflated price of $22.85, about 66% higher than its usual price of $13.76.
+Furthermore, a 4 August 1942 article in the *Syonan Shimbun* reveals how “Kang Siang Gee, a proprietor of a substantial wholesale business in Teluk Ayer Street" was sentenced to a fine of $1,500 "or nine months’ rigorous imprisonment” for profiteering off tapioca flour.[^18] He had sold a sack of tapioca flour priced at an inflated price of $22.85, about 66% higher than its usual price of $13.76.
 Kang also had 1204 catties of tapioca flour in his shop.
 The salesman, Kang Tai Lye, was also convicted and subjected to a fine of $750 or two months’ and two weeks’ rigorous imprisonment.[^19] This illustrates the thriving black market during the occupation and the harsh punishments that came with breaking the law.
 <param ve-image
        url="Tapioca/media/syonan_shimbun.png"
        title="Dealer in Tapioca Flour fined $1,5000"